-Associate of Arts in American Sign Language - Not for Transfer (AA)
+Associate of Arts in American Sign Language (AA)

 - Sign effectively and fluently, using the parameters of ASL.